 We use different methods to collect data from and about you including through:

 - Direct interactions.
-You may give us your Identity Data, Contact Data and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+You may give us your Identity Data, Contact Data, Health Data and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 - make an enquiry through our website;

 - subscribe to our Investor Mailing list;